jjhritz/pcgen-custom/pathfinder/homebrew/vampire lord/README.md

 **Celerity (Su):** As a swift action, a vampire can spend 10 temporary HP gained from feeding to gain the effect the Haste spell with a range of Personal at a caster level equal to half its HD.

 ### 8th level:
 **Enervating Strike (Su):** You gain a slam attack that causes energy drain.
-If the abse creature already has a slam attack, increase its damage die by one step.
+If the base creature already has a slam attack, increase its damage die by one step.
 Any natural weapons you have also cause energy drain.
 This ability can only be used once per round, regardless of the number of attacks you make.

 ### 9th level:
 **Create Spawn (Su):** Any creature you slay with your Fangs or energy drain, if that creature is the same as your base creature type, rises from death as a vampire spawn in 1d4 days.
 This vampire is under your command and remains enslaved until your destruction.
 You may only have a number of enslaved vampires equal to your HD.
 Any spawn beyond this still rise, but are not under your control.